-David Hunt AKA V.I.T.R.I.O.L: Vocals
+David Hunt aka V.I.T.R.I.O.L: Vocals

 Anaal Nathrakh was created for one purpose – to be the soundtrack for Armageddon, the audial essence of evil, hatred and violence, the true spirit of necro taken to its musical extremes.
-Since being founded in 1999, the band has gained a reputation for embodying precisely these things, with a history including not only the release of seven albums and an EP to rapturous acclaim, but collaborations with such legendary figures as Attila Csihar (Mayhem), Shane Embury and Danny Herrera (Napalm Death), Nick Barker (Testament, Dimmu Borgir), Joe Horvath (Circle of Dead Children), Sethlans Teitan (Watain) and so on.
-This, alongside appearing on BBC Radio 1 at the personal behest of sadly missed icon John Peel, headlining a stage at the renowned cult Inferno Festival in Norway as their debut international live appearance, countless placings in ‘best album of the year’ polls and album of the month awards in the press and cover appearances on leading magazines such as Terrorizer…Anaal Nathrakh‘s status as one of the leading lights in extreme metal is undeniable.
+Since 1999, the band has gained a reputation for embodying precisely these things, with a history including not only the release of eight albums and an EP to rapturous acclaim, but collaborations with such legendary figures as Attila Csihar (Mayhem), Shane Embury and Danny Herrera (Napalm Death), Nick Barker (Testament, Dimmu Borgir), Joe Horvath (Circle of Dead Children), Sethlans Teitan (Watain) and so on.
+This, alongside appearing on BBC Radio 1 at the personal behest of sadly missed icon John Peel, headlining a stage at the renowned cult Inferno Festival in Norway as their debut international live appearance, countless placings in “best album of the year” polls and album of the month awards in the press and cover appearances on leading magazines such as Terrorizer…Anaal Nathrakh‘s status as one of the leading lights in extreme metal is undeniable.

-Of their live performances, Terrorizer magazine said “Anaal Nathrakh leave no room for dissention or ambivalence when they hit the stage.
-And when Dave finally shouts out that immortal quote about humanity’s inevitable downfall, you fucking feel the boot slam down on to your neck“.
-Or according to The Quietus, “Anaal Nathrakh’s performance was undoubtedly one of the most powerful and intimidating examples of controlled anarchy you’re ever likely to see“.
-Having made the transition from studio project to a true live band, they have gone on to play many of the most prestigious metal events out there including Roskilde in Denmark, Hellfest in France, Inferno in Norway, Scion and the Maryland Deathfest in the USA, Summer Breeze in Germany, Bloodstock in the UK and many more with great success.
+Uniquely hallmarked by breathtaking musical ferocity, inventiveness and breadth, married with mercurial, intensely misanthropic and sharp intelligence, Anaal Nathrakh‘s sound is imbued with a palpable sense of menace that is virtually unmatched in metal.
+Comments from respected publications include “terrifyingly heavy and fierce” (Decibel), “a master class in extreme metal” (MetalSucks), “…a thrill ride of horrors” (Pitchfork) and “You’ve been warned.
+Prostrate or be conquered” (LastRites).
+Of their live performances, “Anaal Nathrakh leave no room for dissention or ambivalence when they hit the stage.
+And when Dave finally shouts out that immortal quote about humanity’s inevitable downfall, you fucking feel the boot slam down on to your neck” (Terrorizer), “Anaal Nathrakh’s performance was undoubtedly one of the most powerful and intimidating examples of controlled anarchy you’re ever likely to see” (Pitchfork).
+The band have gone on to play many of the most prestigious metal events out there, including Roskilde in Denmark, Hellfest in France, Inferno in Norway, Scion and the Maryland Deathfest in the USA, Summer Breeze in Germany, Bloodstock in the UK and many more with great success.